This document describes the package structure that employs features in NuGet 3+ (Visual Studio 2015 and later). The

 dotnet TxM to your package.
 Unlike other TxMs,

 dotnet doesn't imply a surface area or platform.
-It is stating that your package will work on any platform that your dependencies work on.
+It is stating that your package works on any platform that your dependencies work on.
 When building a package with the

 dotnet TxM, you are likely to have many more TxM-specific dependencies in your

-.nuspec, as you will need to define the BCL packages you depend on, such
+.nuspec, as you need to define the BCL packages you depend on, such

-System.Xml, etc. The locations that those dependencies work on define where your package will work.
+System.Xml, etc. The locations that those dependencies work on define where your package works.